Matthew Cox | Inside True Crime Podcast - Will Trump Go to Jail Is America Too Woke

 Like he could play, he could be a comedian, a goofy kind of comedian.

-He can be a helpless old man like he was.
+he can be a helpless old man like he was.

-Yeah, or he can be a straight thug gangster that is dangerous.
+Or he can be a straight thug gangster that is dangerous.

 Yes.